AI for Pharma

 The edition is the highlight.
 The conversation is the product.

 Between editions, the consortium will live in a private group of attendees.
-The intent is straightforward: a question on RAG over a regulatory document set gets answered by the person who built the retrieval pipeline at a peer company.
-A new CDSCO guidance lands and the group parses it together in real time.
+The intent is straightforward: a question on why your SMSRC and IQVIA numbers disagree gets answered by the person who solved it at a peer company.
+A new IQVIA data cut lands and the group reads what moved together in real time.
 The next edition’s agenda is shaped by what the group has been arguing about for three months.

-Membership in that group is extended to attendees after their first edition.
+Membership in that private group is extended to attendees after their first edition.
 It is moderated, off the record, and small enough to recognise itself.
-The group does not exist yet; it begins with the founding edition.
+It begins with the founding edition.

 Cadence